crackthecodeabhi/crackthecodeabhi/README.md

 ### You can reach me at abs@abhijith.page

-- 🔭 I’m currently working on Kreds, a Kotlin Redis Client.
+- 🔭 Maintiner for Kreds, redis client for Kotlin.
-- ✍🏻 Java/Kotlin/NodeJS are the languages in my toolbox.
+- ✍🏻 Kotlin(Server)/NodeJS/Rust are the languages in my toolbox.
-- 👯 Do you want to contribute to Kotlin Server side?
-Check out my Kreds project, welcoming contributors!
 - 💬 Ask me about guitar, travel, photography and music.
-- 🛠 I love engineering & building things with 3D Printer.
-- ⚡ Have a great day!
+- ⚡ Have a great day!!